issa-project/issa-pipeline/pipeline/README.md

 - separate text file by language
 - extract thematic descriptors by applying classification models for each language

-The following intermediate files are output at this step:
+The following files are output at this step:
 - text files
 - json files with thematic descriptors according to the following schema
 ```